PharmEasy Blog

 However, if you notice any signs of dengue worsening, you must contact your nearest hospital or healthcare provider immediately2.
 These include the following:

 It would be best if you did not rely on home remedies alone for dengue treatment.
-Consult a qualified doctor for advice as soon as you notice any symptoms, and continue the home remedies along with prescribed treatment or as suggested by your doctor.
+Consult a qualified doctor or book a dengue test as soon as you notice any symptoms, and continue the home remedies along with prescribed treatment or as suggested by your doctor.

 Also Read: 10 Best Types of Tea to Relieve Cough and Cold